Video Fluoroscopic Swallowing Exam (VFSE)

 - Occasionally, patients may be allergic to the flavoring added to some brands of barium.
 If you have experienced allergic reactions after eating chocolate, certain berries or citrus fruit, be sure to tell your physician or the technologist before the procedure.

-- If barium accidentally gets into your lungs because you choke, it does not cause any lasting harm.
-Barium is a substance that may simply leave an internal stain.
+- If barium accidentally gets into your lungs because you aspirate during the exam, it does not cause any lasting harm.
+Barium may be visible on future images, however.

-- There is a slight chance that some barium could be retained, leading to a blockage of the digestive system.
-Therefore, patients who have a known obstruction in the gastrointestinal tract should not undergo this examination.
+- There is a slight chance that barium could be retained in the gastrointestinal (GI) system, leading to a blockage.
+Therefore, patients who have a known obstruction in the GI tract should not undergo this examination.

 - Women should always inform their physician or x-ray technologist if there is any possibility that they are pregnant.
 See the Safety page for more information about pregnancy and x-rays.